Training Overview

 7.4 Digital Footprint Management

-7.5 Online Resources and Tools
+7.5 Ai Resources and Tools

-Module 8: Computer Maintenance
+Module 8: PC Maintenance

 8.1 Computer Maintenance Basics